-Karen grew up on a farm surrounded by animals.
+Karen is a Certified Control Unleashed Instructor (CCUI) and a Family Dog Mediator (FDM).
+She grew up on a farm surrounded by animals.
 She was active in 4-H and FFA, showing horses, dairy cattle, pigs and of course dogs.
 Even as a child she was always looking for ways to improve her relationship with the animals in her care.
 These early experiences cemented her love for all animals and her understanding the importance of lifelong learning for herself.

 In 1982, Karen was given a beautiful Belgian Tervuren by her husband.
 Rista was the first dog Karen titled in AKC formal obedience.
 This led to a 35 year journey of training and showing dogs in multiple sports and earning over a 100 titles.

 In recent years, Karen has been devoted to working with reactive dogs and their owners.
 She believes in a force free method of training where the dog has the choice to say “No, I’m not comfortable with this.”
 By empowering the dog and removing all force and intimidation, dogs learn so much more quickly.
 They become curious and confident, making the bond between dog and owner so much stronger.